mickmcq/mickmcq.github.io/infointeractdsgn/01backgrndRad/index.md

 *Invision Studio*,
 have big
 followings.
-Some students have also mentioned Framer JS, Framer Studio, Tumult Hype, Invision Classic, Visio, Flash Catalyst, Dreamweaver, and coding in straight Actionscript.
+Some students have also mentioned Framer, Tumult Hype, Invision Classic, Visio, Flash Catalyst, Dreamweaver, and coding in straight Actionscript.
 If you google prototyping tools you will find reviews of Justinmind, Marvel, and more.

 During Fall 2015, we discussed the survey at [http://tools.subtraction.com/index.html](http://tools.subtraction.com/index.html).
 (That page has vanished but its message remains relevant.)
 This survey examined six categories of tools used by designers: brainstorming, wireframing, interface design, prototyping, project management, and version control / file management.
 The most popular tools, one per category among the five thousand designers self-reporting, were: